Skip to content

 Custom events appear in the dashboard only after registration as Goals.
 Site Settings → Goals → + Add Goal.
 Three goal types:

-- Pageview goal — exact path or wildcard pattern (
+• Pageview goal — exact path or wildcard pattern (/thanks, /blog/**)

-For revenue to display in the dashboard, the goal must be a Custom Event Goal with the “Measure revenue for this goal” toggle enabled.
-Without that toggle, revenue payloads land in ClickHouse but the UI shows zero.
+For revenue to display, the goal must be a Custom Event Goal with the “Measure revenue for this goal” toggle enabled.
+Without that toggle, revenue payloads are stored but the dashboard shows zero.
+Plausible automatically backfills goal-matching against historical events — if you fired Purchase events before registering the goal, they show up retroactively once the goal is created.

 The revenue object accepts exactly two fields: